 In developing your plan we consider your goals for family, wealth, the business and your legacy.
 We ask the fundamental question ‘What do you want to achieve?’
 Then we will help you to enact a plan to help you get there.

-We have a specialist in Business Law accredited by the Law Institute of Victoria, so you can rest assured that your business is in good hands with our Bendigo and Castlemaine solicitors.
+We have a specialist in Business Law accredited by the Law Institute of Victoria, so you can rest assured that your business is in good hands with our Bendigo and Castlemaine lawyers.

-By strategising with Robertson Hyetts Solicitors, you can ensure that you are in the best possible position to manage unexpected changes in your business without interruption to your operations.
+By strategising with Robertson Hyetts, you can ensure that you are in the best possible position to manage unexpected changes in your business without interruption to your operations.